nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-7116.md

 - `--output` - Specifies the name of the kraken2 read-based output file (one line per read).
 - `--report` - Specifies the name of the kraken2 report output file (one line per taxa, with number of reads assigned to it).
 - `--unclassified-out` - Specifies the name of the output file containing reads that were not classified, i.e non-human reads.
-- `sample_trimmed.fastq.gz` - Positional argument specifying the input read file.
+- `sample_decontam_GLlblMetag.fastq.gz` - Positional argument specifying the input read file.

 **Input Data:**

 - kraken2_host_db/ (kraken2 host database directory, output from [Step 8a](#8a-build-kraken2-database))
-- sample_*decontam.fastq.gz (filtered and trimmed sample reads with contaminants removed, output from [Step 5a](#5a-trim-filtered-data))
+- sample_decontam_GLlblMetag.fastq.gz (filtered, trimmed, HRrm and contaminant-removed sample reads, output from [Step 7e](#7e-generate-decontaminated-read-files))

 **Output Data:**

 - sample-kraken2-output.txt (kraken2 read-based output file (one line per read))
 - sample-kraken2-report.tsv (kraken2 report output file (one line per taxa, with number of reads assigned to it))
-- **sample_GLlblMetag_HostRm.fastq.gz** (filtered and trimmed sample reads with both contaminants and human reads removed, gzipped fasta file)
+- **sample_HostRm_GLlblMetag.fastq.gz** (filtered, trimmed, HRrm and contaminant-removed sample reads with all host reads removed, gzipped fastq file)

 #### 8c.
 Compile Host Read Removal QC